-Written assessments for P.3 students took place on 14 and 15 June 2016 followed by students at S.3 level on 21 and 22 June 2016.
-A total of 56 primary schools and 450 secondary schools participated, with a total of about 60,300 students taking part.
-Invigilation was carried out by teachers at their own schools, supported by AAAs appointed in the conduct of the written assessments.
+Written assessments for P.3 and P.6 students took place on 13 and 14 June 2017 followed by students at S.3 level on 20 and 21 June 2017.
+Invigilation was carried out by teachers at their own schools, supported by AAAs appointed to assist in the conduct of the written assessments.
 The allocation of sub-papers is highlighted in Table 3.1.